alexandrenardi/aws-devops-end-to-end-workshop/README.md

 1. Create another stack from C9EnvironmentTemplate.yml.
 Name your stack as C9EnvironmentStack, for example.
    - In the review page, check the “**I acknowledge…**” check box, and create the stack
-3. Go to Cloud9 and open your IDE.
+2. Go to Cloud9 and open your IDE.
+Note: the difference between this template and the original from [AWS Cloud9 Bootstrapping Example](https://github.com/aws-samples/aws-cloud9-bootstrapping-example) is the inclusion of some statements to update Python to 3.8.8 and maiking it the default version.

 #### Create CodeCommit repositories